sonix-network/sonix-network/content/faq.md

 We recommend:

 - Ensure you are compliant with our [rules](/rules/).
-- Setting the BGP timers to 3 second Keepalive and 9 second Hold.
+- Setting the BGP timers to a 3-second Keepalive and 9-second Hold.
 This helps in the event of a forwarding failure.

 ### What MTU is used?